memahdii/vuln-proxy-project/README.md

 The system consists of three main components:

 1. A vulnerable Flask application with SQL injection and XSS vulnerabilities
-2. A proxy server that filters malicious requests before they reach the vulnerable application
+2. A **dynamic proxy server** that automatically discovers and applies security filters
-3. An attacker script that demonstrates both normal and malicious requests
+3. A **dynamic attacker system** that automatically discovers and runs all attack modules

+---

 ## Project Structure